- Doctors & Departments

 A transesophageal echocardiogram (TEE) is a special type of ECHO test that is used to assess the heart's function.
 It can be used during heart surgery or catheterization to help a surgeon see results of their operation in real time.

-A TEE is another way to perform an echocardiogram by going through a patient's esophagus.
-A TEE is done either during heart surgery in the operating room, or during a cardiac catheterization.
-Because the TEE is done while a patient is under anesthesia your child will not feel the test or even remember the procedure being done.
+A TEE is a way to perform an echocardiogram by going through a patient's esophagus.
+A TEE is done either during heart surgery in the operating room or during a cardiac catheterization.
+Because the TEE is done while a patient is under anesthesia, your child will not feel the test or remember the procedure being done.

 A TEE can be done in babies as small as four pounds.
 We also have a special three-dimensional TEE probe that allows detailed views of anatomy in older patients.